ChangjiangSong/App-working-sample-/README.md

 rate, and user interactivity for Hub App.
 • Consulted for Hub App with a team of data-oriented students to deliver insight on application functionality, UI/UX design.

-## Dashboard Sample link
+## Dashboard Sample link (Apps'performance overview)
   https://public.tableau.com/app/profile/songchangjiang/viz/AppOverviewforUsersPerformance/AppDashboard
 ## MySQL code sample for user segmentation
 The sample query code with MySQL have attached above.
+This is about the sql query for one of the user segmentation we analyzed for the app, which is "trouble attempts" users.
+Definition: These users are the users who login multiple times and have at least one sent invitation action but actually have not sent any invitation at all.
+(Tech issue or other issue)